zwave-js/zwave-js-server/README.md

 [compatible with schema version: 4+]

 Start receiving logs as events.
 Look at the [`logging` event documentation](#logging) for more information about the events.
+If `filter` is included, only logs that match the `filter` will be sent as events, the rest will be skipped.

 ```ts
 interface {